 Data analytics is growing―rapidly.
-In fact, the U.S. Bureau of Labor Statistics lists data scientists and mathematical science occupations as among the 20 fastest-growing occupations in the nation.
-Employment in this field is expected to grow 31% from 2019 to 2029, much faster than the average for all occupations.*
+In fact, according to the U.S. Bureau of Labor Statistics, data scientists and mathematical science occupations are expected to grow 31% from 2020 to 2030.

 “Data analysts use programming languages and visualization software to turn raw data into useful information,” says Robert Kayl, faculty member in the School of Business and Information Technology at Purdue University Global.
 “These specialists collect data, discover new data, deploy software and hardware updates, and conduct research.”

 Get answers to the most common questions about data analytics, how to become a data analyst, and whether analytics is for you in this guide.

 Is Data Analytics the Same as Business Analytics?